 4. Explanation on the Arbitration Agreement.

-5. To the extent possible, specifications on the number of arbitrators, the mode of their appointment in light of the Arbitration Agreement and when necessary, nomination of the co-arbitrator in the arbitration panel.
+5. To the extent possible, specifications on the number of arbitrators, the mode of their appointment in light of the Arbitration Agreement and when necessary, nomination of a co-arbitrator in the arbitration tribunal.

 6. In case of international arbitration, explanations as to the place of arbitration, the language of arbitration, and applicable law and legal rules.

-Note- Submission of an incomplete request for arbitration to the Secretariat of the Arbitration Centre, unless completed, does not create any obligation for the Centre to proceed.
+Note: Submission of an incomplete request for arbitration to the Secretariat of the Arbitration Center, unless completed, does not create any obligation for the Center to proceed.

-In the event that the new request for arbitration has been submitted after the signature or approval of the Terms of Reference in the earlier arbitration, consolidation is subject to authorization by the Arbitrator in the earlier arbitration with due consideration the nature of the claims in the new arbitration, the stage of the earlier proceedings and other relevant circumstances.
+In the event that the new request for arbitration has been submitted after the signature or approval of the Terms of Reference in the earlier arbitration, consolidation is subject to authorization by the Arbitrator in the earlier arbitration with due consideration of the nature of the claims in the new arbitration, the stage of proceedings in earlier arbitration and other relevant circumstances.